-When it comes to comparing largest home insurance companies to regional carriers, there are some key advantages to what you may get from a nationally available insurer.
+It can be advantageous to choose a national level insurance provider.
 To help you on your home insurance shopping journey, Bankrate’s insurance editorial team compiled a list of the largest home insurance companies in the U.S. and highlighted some of the pros and cons of each.
-For example, larger home insurance companies may have more resources than smaller carriers and may offer more personalized coverage.
-And, if a personal touch is important to you, many of the largest insurance companies also operate through local agencies.
-Our research might help you decide if a large carrier is right for your needs.
+In many cases, national insurance providers have more robust product offerings than smaller companies.
+Our overview can help you decide if these product offerings are important for your unique insurance needs.

 - The largest home insurance companies include State Farm, Allstate and USAA.